DiscordBM/DiscordBM/README.md

     )
 }

 /// You only need to do this once on startup.
-THis updates all you commands to the new ones. try await bot.client
+This updates all your commands to the new ones. try await bot.client
     .bulkSetApplicationCommands(payload: commands)
     .guardSuccess() /// Throw an error if not successful

-/// Handle events later since the loop blocks the function for await event in await bot.makeEventsStream() {
+/// Use the events-stream later since the for-loop blocks the function let eventsStream = await bot.makeEventsStream() for await event in eventsStream {
     EventHandler(event: event, client: bot.client).handle()
 }

 // MARK: - In `EventHandler`

 /// Use `onInteractionCreate(_:)` for handling interactions.
 struct EventHandler: GatewayEventHandler {
     let event: Gateway.Event
     let client: any DiscordClient
     let logger = Logger(label: "EventHandler")

+    /// Handle Interactions.
     func onInteractionCreate(_ interaction: Interaction) async {
         do {
-            /// You only have 3 second to respond, so it's better to send the response
+            /// You only have 3 second to respond, so it's better to send
-            /// right away, and edit the response later.
+            /// the response right away, and edit the response later.
             /// This will show a loading indicator to users. try await client.createInteractionResponse(
                 id: interaction.id,